matloff/TidyverseSkeptic/README.md

 ## "dplyr or bust"

 The Tidyers become so focused on Tidy that they try to solve every problem by using that tool.
-The result is seen in "How do I...?" queries in Twitter, Stack Overflow and so on.
+The result is seen in "How do I do such-and-such using Tidy?" queries in Twitter, Stack Overflow and so on.

-In many cases, the problem has a simple and direct base-R solution, but those who submit the queries are either so weak in base-R, or too fixated on **dplyr**, that they are incapable of taking that easier path.
+In many cases, the problem has a simple and direct base-R solution, but those who submit the queries are so fixated on **dplyr**, that they are incapable of taking that easier path.

 *Case study:  Hadley and tapply()*

 As noted earlier, many who learned R from a Tidyer are surprised to learn that **ggplot2** makes liberal use of **tapply()**.
-It shouldn't be surprising, as **ggplot2** is pre-Tidy, but many of the more PRT Tidyers have portrayed **tapply()** as the epitome of "What's wrong with R."
+It shouldn't be surprising, as **ggplot2** is pre-Tidy, but many of the more ardent Tidyers have portrayed **tapply()** as the epitome of "What's wrong with R."